 Next cut a Red Bell Pepper into the same size sticks, along with a fresh Jalapeno (do take out the seeds first).

 I also chopped up about 2 cups of Napa Cabbage, ½ cup of chopped Green Onions and ½ cup of chopped Cilantro.

-Place all the chopped veggies into a large bowl and set them aside for now.
+Place all the chopped veggies into individual bowls and set them aside for now.

 Now the Sauce

-To a medium bowl add ½ cup Low Sodium Veg Broth, ¼ cup Rice Vinegar, 3 Tbs Hoisin Sauce, 1 Tbs Ketchup, 1 Tbs Sriracha, 1 Tbs Maple Syrup, 1 Tbs Cornstarch, and ¼ tsp Red Chili Flakes.
+To a medium bowl add ½ cup Low Sodium Veg Broth, ¼ cup Rice Vinegar, 3 Tbs Hoisin Sauce, 1 Tbs Ketchup, 1 Tbs Sriracha, 1 Tbs Maple Syrup, 1 Tbs Cornstarch (or arrowroot powder), and ¼ teaspoon Red Chili Flakes.

 (Note: you can adjust how spicy this is by playing with the amount of chili flakes and sriracha.)

 Mix everything really well and set this aside for now too.

 Heat about 6-8 cups of lightly salted water to boiling, and then remove the pan from the heat.